 People who have had syphilis for more than a year need to take higher doses of the medication for longer.
 In cases of neurosyphilis, Canadian guidelines recommend an intravenous formulation of penicillin, such as penicillin G. When used to treat neurosyphilis, this intravenous formulation of penicillin is given in a dose of several million units every four hours for between 10 and 14 days.
 Some doctors may decide to use a longer period of treatment depending on the severity of symptoms.

 Antibiotics such as doxycycline impair the growth of treponemes and are sometimes used in patients who are allergic to penicillin.
 Bear in mind that unlike penicillin, doxycycline does not kill treponemes and may be less effective in people with severely weakened immune systems.
 For people who are allergic to penicillin and for pregnant women with syphilis, some experts prefer to desensitize their patients to penicillin.
 This involves giving people tiny but gradually increasing amounts of penicillin under close medical supervision, until they are able to tolerate a complete dose.

-The antibiotic azithromycin (Zithromax) has also been used to treat syphilis; however, cases of syphilis resistant to azithromycin have been reported in Canada, the United States and Ireland, particularly among MSM.
-The Public Health Agency of Canada (PHAC) does not recommend the use of this antibiotic for the routine treatment of syphilis.
+The antibiotic azithromycin (Zithromax) has also been used to treat syphilis; however, cases of syphilis resistant to azithromycin have been reported in Canada, the United States and other countries, particularly among MSM.
+PHAC does not recommend the use of this antibiotic for the routine treatment of syphilis.
 Similarly, the antibiotic ceftriaxone is not recommended for routine treatment of syphilis in Canada.